-These vegan shortbread biscuits are dairy free and egg free and would make a perfect Valentine's gift for the vegan in your life.
-They are easy to make, look really pretty and taste delicious.
+These pretty vegan shortbread biscuits are the perfect Valentine's gift for the vegan in your life.
+They're free from eggs and dairy and are easy to make and taste delicious.

 What is shortbread and how do you make it vegan?